From a diverse arts and culture scene to world-class museums to year-round festivals, here are some great reasons to visit Winnipeg:

 Hollywood often comes to Winnipeg as, you will plainly see on a guided tour of the historic Exchange District, whose stunning architectural achievements often serve as backdrops for the Big Apple and the Windy City.

-It’s always game time in Peg City with our proud sports teams the Winnipeg Jets, Winnipeg Blue Bombers and Winnipeg Goldeyes as they fill their respective stadiums and rinks, while Club Regent Casino and McPhillips Station Casino always bring high-stakes thrills.
+It’s always game time with our proud sports teams - the Winnipeg Jets, Winnipeg Blue Bombers and Winnipeg Goldeyes fill their respective stadiums and rinks, while Club Regent Casino, McPhillips Station Casino, and Assiniboia Downs always bring high-stakes thrills.